Evolving Minds and Souls | Evolve your soul | Controlling Energy | The Journey to Heaven

 A year or two later, I was shocked to learn that David actually did produce Bocelli.
 The first production was Bocelli in Las Vegas in an outdoor setting called ‘Under The Desert Sky’ and the other was the fantastic Christmas album.
 I now had two new favorite albums.
 Both albums are iconic to me.
 I even listen to the Christmas album during the year as it so masterfully done and touched my heart.

 Thank you so very much Mr. David Foster, Master composer and piano player for your wonderful productions.
 I am too happy to have been there that day.
 I’ve been feeling good about that day ever since.
 Your music is a joy to behold.

-More opportunities I’ve had that are notable.
+More notable opportunities I’ve had

 Again, I was at a party.
 I am not sure if it was at my house or someone else’s.
 Someone that was invited, had brought some guys to the party that worked for the State of California Highways division, in some high capacity.